 Continue to cook until veggies are done.
 I have used potatoes, okra, carrots and drumsticks here.
 The potatoes take the longest time to cook.
 The veggies took roughly 8 mins to cook till they were fork tender.

-I chose not to pressure cook the veggies because of the okra and i did not want them to lose shape.
+I chose not to pressure cook the veggies because of the okra and I did not want the veggies to lose shape.

 Add the spice paste to the veggies mixture.
 Mix well.
 Simmer for 1 to 2 mins.
 Now add the cooked toor dal and mix well.

 Add asafetida.
 Mix well.
 Simmer for 3 to 4 mins on medium flame.
 When you see a frothy and slightly bubbly surface, switch off the flame.

 You can also adjust the consistency of the sambar if you find it too thick by adding upto ½ c water at this stage.

 If you add water, dont forget to adjust the seasoning.
 Also once you add water, simmer further for 1 min.